Tomorrow X Together: 2020: Japanese debut, The Dream Chapter: Eternity, and Minisode 1: Blue Hour

 On July 20, 2020, it was announced that Soobin would be the new MC of KBS2's Music Bank for one year, along with Oh My Girl's Arin.
 His first broadcast as MC was on July 24, 2020, and his final on October 1, 2021.
 On August 19, 2020, Tomorrow X Together released their second Japanese single "Drama".
 The single album included Japanese versions of "Drama" and "Can't You See Me?", as well as their first original Japanese song, "Everlasting Shine".
 "Everlasting Shine" served as the twelfth opening theme of the anime Black Clover, which began airing on September 1.
 "Drama" debuted and peaked at number three on the Japanese Oricon Singles Chart and was certified gold by the RIAJ.

 Tomorrow X Together released their third EP Minisode1: Blue Hour with the lead single "Blue Hour" on October 26.
 The album debuted at number three on the Gaon Album Chart, selling over 300,000 copies in its first week.
 In the United States, the EP debuted at number 25 on the Billboard 200, the top-selling album of the week.
-It also claimed the top spot on the Billboard World Albums chart, with TXT again topping the Emerging Artists chart.
+It also claimed the top spot on the Billboard World Albums chart, with Tomorrow X Together again topping the Emerging Artists chart.
 The EP also entered the Oricon Albums Chart at number one, becoming their second chart-topper in Japan.
 It was certified platinum by the KMCA.
-TXT released an original soundtrack titled "Your Light" for the JTBC teen-drama Live On on November 24, and member Yeonjun also made a cameo in the last episode.
+Tomorrow X Together released an original soundtrack titled "Your Light" for the JTBC teen-drama Live On on November 24, and member Yeonjun also made a cameo in the last episode.